isthisthat/Pysheet/README.md

 Available at [Pysheet.html](http://htmlpreview.github.io/?https://github.com/isthisthat/Pysheet/blob/master/Pysheet.html)

 ## Changelog
+### v3.0
+* Many speed and stability improvements
+* Moved merge options to just be additional arguments of the data options
+* Using a unique ID for all auto-IDs
+* Fixed bug when merging files with auto-IDs

 ### v2.2
 * Added option to transpose input (-t)
 * If table is too wide to print in the terminal, give a message instead of an exception